Temporary and Contract Opportunities at George Brown Polytechnic

 Location: Casa Loma Campus, 146 Kendal Ave, Toronto

-George Brown College is one of Ontario's leading providers of apprenticeship and skilled trades training, helping students establish a rewarding career in a skilled trade.
+George Brown Polytechnic is one of Ontario's leading providers of apprenticeship and skilled trades training, helping students establish a rewarding career in a skilled trade.
 We provide essential in-school apprenticeship training students, as well as offer several post-secondary trades-related programs.

 Our facilities are located in the heart of Toronto and easily accessible by public transit.
 The learning labs have current, industry-standard facilities and equipment that will provide students with the knowledge and skills needed to be workplace-ready.